 What Is a Gallon Anyway

 So let’s cut straight to the chase: 64 fluid ounces equals exactly half a gallon.
-And that’s it.
+That’s it.
 No mystery, no hidden formulas, just a simple relationship that pops up in cooking, DIY projects, and even when you’re filling up a fish tank.
 Knowing this shortcut saves time, reduces waste, and makes those “just eyeball it” moments a lot less stressful.

 Why This Conversion Actually Matters